List of the United States Army munitions by supply catalog designation: Class R3G (projectile fuzes)

-Sub-Group R4 (Ammunition for trench mortars; including fuzes, propelling charges and other components)
+Sub-group R4 (ammunition for trench mortars; including fuzes, propelling charges and other components)

-Class R4A (Ammunition for 2" M3 Smoke Mortar / Launcher)
+Class R4A (ammunition for 2" M3 smoke mortar / launcher)

 This was an internal gun/mortar mounted in the left side of the turret of the M4 Sherman tank.
-It was a conversion of the British SBML Ordnance 2-Inch Mortar Mk.I that was used from 1943-1945.
+The M3 mortar was a conversion of the British SBML Ordnance 2-Inch Mortar that was used from 1943-1945.
 It could lay down a smoke cloud within 20 to 120 yards of the vehicle.